Brian Horrocks: Russia

 In 1919 Horrocks was posted to Russia as part of the Allied intervention in the Russian Civil War.
 After landing at Vladivostok on 19 April, he was briefed at British headquarters.
 The White Army under Admiral Kolchak, with the help of released Czechoslovak Legion prisoners, had driven the Red Army out of Siberia.
 Kolchak's Czech troops were returning home, and the British military contingent was urgently trying to replace them with Russians.
 To accomplish this, the British had only two infantry battalions and two small administrative missions, one charged with training and arming the Russians with British war-surplus equipment, and the other with improving the White Army's communications.

 Horrocks' first task, along with a party of 13 British officers and 30 other ranks, was to guard a train delivering 27 carriages of shells to the White Army in Omsk, 3000 mi away on the Trans-Siberian Railway.
 The journey took more than a month, and as the only party member fluent in Russian, Horrocks had to deal with many of the difficulties encountered.
 At every station, he had to ward off station masters intent on acquiring the carriages.
-While stopped in Manchuli, the British officers' presence provoked a duel between two Cossack officers.
+While stopped in Manzhouli, the British officers' presence provoked a duel between two Cossack officers.
 Horrocks accepted an invitation to act as a second, but the pair were arrested before the duel could take place.
 He managed to defuse the situation before it came to trial, by claiming his faulty Russian had been the cause of the misunderstanding.

 His next assignment was in Yekaterinburg in the Urals, where he was appointed second in command of a training school for non-commissioned officers attached to the Anglo-Russian Brigade.
 He found this post frustrating, having to dismiss nearly a third of his initial cadre on medical grounds, and struggling to get supplies and support from the White Army authorities.
 Despite this, he developed a rapport with his men and an admiration for the Russian soldier.

 Although British forces were ordered home shortly afterwards, Horrocks and another officer, George Hayes, remained to advise the First Siberian Army.
 The White Army was in retreat, and Horrocks joined them as they fell back to Vladivostok, 3000 mi away.
 He was captured by the Red Army on 7 January 1920, in the town of Krasnoyarsk, and spent 10 months as a prisoner, narrowly surviving severe typhus.
 The British government negotiated a prisoner release, and Horrocks left Russia on 29 October, returning home on the Royal Navy cruiser HMS Delhi.